Compare Cable & Satellite TV Providers

 Cable TV depends on a network of fiber optic and trunk cables.
 These cables transmit TV shows to your TV as encrypted signals.
 So, cable TV transmits TV shows to your home through a physical connection made up of cables, while satellite TV uses a satellite and satellite dish to transmit shows as frequencies to your home.

 Because of the differences in technology, cable can in some instances be more expensive than satellite service.
-For example, standard service costs $29.99/month with Time Warner Cable.
-By comparison, a digital package with the DISH Network with more channels costs $24.99/month.
+For example, standard service starts at $29.99/month* with Time Warner Cable.
+By comparison, a digital package with the DISH with more channels costs $19.99/month* for the first 12 months.

 Cable companies are also less likely to offer you a lot of customization when you are choosing a TV service.
-For example, with Time Warner Cable, you really only have the choice between the standard TV plan and the digital TV plan.
+For example, with Time Warner Cable, you have the choice between the standard TV or the expanded Preferred TV plans.
 Satellite TV companies usually give you a selection of 4 or more plans with a variety of channels and prices.

 This means that you have access to a great level of variety and customization with satellite TV.
 However, both cable and satellite TV services only offer you a limited amount of control when it comes to choosing individual channels that you want to add to your plan.

-Prices for premium channels are also similar: if you wanted to add HBO to your TV plan, it would cost $15/month extra with Time Warner Cable, and $15.99/month extra with the DISH Network.
+Prices for premium channels are also similar: if you wanted to add HBO to your TV plan, it would cost $15.95/month extra with Time Warner Cable, and $19/month extra with DISH.

 Cable Equipment and Technology